kaustubhdeokar/Java-backend-implementations/spring-authenticaion/readme.md

 - Depending upon the authentication that spring uses - that specific filter is invoked.
 Like UsernamePasswordAuthentication for when user uses username/password or Basic-AuthenticationFilter when using basic http spring authentication.

 Spring Authentication
+- Filter is a concept of the servlet container, from the servlet container (tomcat) it comes to the spring context to the DelegatingProxyFilter.
-- Delegating Filter proxy receives the authentication request.
+- DelegatingProxyFilter receives the authentication request.
 - it passes on the authentication request to the filter chain.
 - These filter chains are maintained by Spring, we can add or remove filters , also adjust their order.
 - filter chain - declares the authentication manager which gives us the authentication provider we query to authenticate the user.